-Various studies give conflicting reports on the relationship between breast cancer and oral contraceptive use.
+Various studies give conflicting reports on the relationship between breast cancer and oral contraceptive use Various studies give Collinating lepoits of the featurishing between thesest career and of a Contraceptive use.
 Oral contraceptive use may slightly increase your chance of having breast cancer diagnosed, particularly after using hormonal contraceptives at a younger age.
 After you stop using hormonal contraceptives, the chances of having breast cancer diagnosed begin to go back down.
 You should have regular breast examinations by a healthcare professional and examine your own breasts monthly.

-Tell your healthcare professional if you have a family history of breast cancer or if you have had breast nodules or an abnormal mammogram.
-Women who currently have or have had breast cancer should not use oral contra-ceptives because breast cancer is usually a hormone-sensitive tumor.
+Tell your healthcare provider if you have a family history of breast cancer or if you have had breast nodules or an abnormal mammogram.
+Women who currently have or have had breast cancer should not use oral contraceptives because breast cancer is usually a hormone-sensitive tumor.